-Description of Performance Measures – (WFD will issue instructions for the completion of local area performance negotiations upon receipt of federal guidance.)
+1. Description of Performance Measures – (WFD will issue instructions for the completion of local area performance negotiations upon receipt of federal guidance.)
 Provide a description of the local levels of performance negotiated with the Governor and chief elected official pursuant to WIOA § 116(c), to be used to measure the performance of the local area and to be used by the local board for measuring the performance of the local fiscal agent (where appropriate), eligible providers under subtitle B and the one-stop delivery system, in the local area.

-The Board is awaiting proposed levels of performance from the Governor before it can begin negotiations.2018.
+The Board negotiated levels of performance with TCSG,OWD staff in early July 2018.
 The WIOA Primary Indicators of Performance that will be addressed are detailed in Attachment 2.

-One-Stop System Performance and Assessment – Provide a listing of locally/regionally developed one-stop performance standards and describe the criteria used to develop the performance standards.
+2. One-Stop System Performance and Assessment – Provide a listing of locally/regionally developed one-stop performance standards and describe the criteria used to develop the performance standards.
 Describe how the one-stop system and regional service delivery is assessed by the local board.